On the 2025/26 Job Market

 Do Internships Pay Off?
 The Effects of Student Internships on Earnings

-Joint with Nils Saniter, Mathias Schumann and Thomas Siedler
+With Nils Saniter, Mathias Schumann and Thomas Siedler

 Journal of Human Resources 2022